johnkerl/miller/docs/src/online-help.md

 <b>mlr help map</b>
 </pre>
 <pre class="pre-non-highlight-in-pair">
-map: declares an map-valued local variable in the current curly-braced scope.
+map: declares a map-valued local variable in the current curly-braced scope.
 Type-checking happens at assignment: 'map b = 0' is an error. map b = {} is always OK. map b = a is OK or not depending on whether a is a map.
 </pre>